u-boot/u-boot/tools/buildman/buildman.rst

 ------------------

-If you have made changes and want to do a quick sanity check of the currently checked-out source, run buildman without the -b flag.
+If you have made changes and want to do a quick sanity check of the currently checked-out source, run Buildman without the -b flag.
 This will build the selected boards and display build status as it runs (i.e. -v is enabled automatically).
 Use -e to see errors/warnings as well.